Marie of Valois, Duchess of Calabria

 Marie of Valois (1309 – 23 October 1331), was the eldest daughter of Charles of Valois by his third wife Mahaut of Châtillon.
 She was a member of the House of Valois.
 One of her five children was Queen Joanna I of Naples.

 Life

-Marie married Charles, Duke of Calabria, in 1323 when she was only fourteen years of age.
-Charles married her after the death of his first wife, Catherine of Habsburg, who had died without bearing Charles any children.
+Marie was the daughter of Charles of Valois and Mahaut of Chatillon.
+She married Charles, Duke of Calabria, in 1323, when she was only fourteen years of age.
+Charles married her after the death of his first wife, Catherine of Austria, who had died without bearing Charles any children.
 Marie earned the gratitude of the genteel women in Florence when she persuaded her husband to allow them to wear what they could afford.

 Charles and Marie had five children: